awslabs/sagemaker-battlesnake-ai/Documentation/UpdateHeuristicsAndDeploy.md

 ### Open the heuristic source code

-From the Cloudformation stack created during [STEP 1](DeployTheAIEndpoint.md), go to the 'Outputs' tab and click on the link next to _SourceEditionInNotebook_:
+From the Cloudformation stack created during [Step 1](DeployTheAIEndpoint.md), go to the 'Outputs' tab and click on the link next to _SourceEditionInNotebook_:

 Then navigate to `battlesnake/LocalEnv/battlesnake_inference/battlesnake_heuristics.py`